SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

 This repository will function as a list of interesting ports, programs, and Projects for newbies and veterans to BSD.

+Feel free to contribute / star / fork / or make a pull request, We appreciate any recommendations and suggestions are welcome.
+BSD's community is what makes this possible!

+A guide for contributing are at the very bottom of the list or at the [How to Contribute Document](CONTRIBUTING.md)

 **Acknowledgements**:
 I am merely a passionate newbie to these OS's and freely admit that I know enough to be dangerous, please put in a pull request if you find information that can be improved or otherwise modified to be clearer.